 There are three primary sources of GHGs associated with the coal industry.
 First, the end use of our coal by our customers in coal-fired electricity generation, coke plants, and steelmaking.
 Second, combustion of fuel by equipment used in coal production and to transport our coal to our customers.
 Third, coal mining itself can release methane, which is considered to be a more potent GHG than carbon dioxide, directly into the atmosphere.
-These emissions from coal consumption, transportation and production are subject to pending and proposed regulation, in the jurisdictions in which we operate as part of initiatives to address global climate change.
+These emissions from coal consumption, transportation and production are subject to active, pending and proposed regulation, in the jurisdictions in which we operate as part of initiatives to address global climate change.

-As a result, numerous proposals have been made and are likely to continue to be made at the international, national, regional and state levels of government to monitor and limit emissions of GHGs.
+As a result, numerous proposals have been made and are likely to continue to be made at the international, national, regional and state levels of government to monitor, limit and reduce emissions of GHGs.

-For example, the Australian Government recently reformed the Safeguard Mechanism to incentivize emissions reductions, through declining emissions limits, called baselines, predictably and gradually on a trajectory consistent with achieving the Government's emissions reduction target of 43% below 2005 levels by 2030 and net zero by 2050.
-On March 31, 2023, the Australian Federal Parliament passed the Safeguard Mechanism (Crediting) Amendment Bill 2023 amending the National Greenhouse and Energy Reporting Act 2007 and other legislation, to establish the framework to give effect to key elements of the reforms, such as introducing credits to the scheme to provide an incentive to companies to go below their baselines.
+The Australian Federal Government's Safeguard Mechanism is a legislative framework to incentivize emissions reductions, through declining emissions limits, called baselines, predictably and gradually on a trajectory consistent with achieving the Government's emissions reduction target of 43% below 2005 levels by 2030 and net zero by 2050.
+The legislative framework includes credits to provide an incentive to companies to go below their baselines.

-The Safeguard Mechanism applies to industrial facilities emitting more than 100,000 tons of carbon dioxide equivalent per year, including in electricity, mining, oil and gas production, manufacturing, transport and waste facilities.
+The Australian Federal Government's Safeguard Mechanism applies to industrial facilities emitting more than 100,000 tons of carbon dioxide equivalent per year, including in electricity, mining, oil and gas production, manufacturing, transport and waste facilities.